freedomlayer/freedomlayer_gut/content/offset/offset_account_book/index.md

 The following is an overview of the payment process:

-1. The seller sends the buyer an invoice (Out of band)
+1. The seller sends the buyer an Invoice (Out of band)
 2. The buyer sends multiple Requests through separate chains of friends.
 The total of the credits pushed to the seller should sum up to the amount specified inside the original invoice.
 All the requests are locked using the